Rain-Yang18/Stock-Market-VBA-Analysis/README.md

   * The total stock volume of the stock.

-* You should also have conditional formatting that will highlight positive change in green and negative change in red.
+* Apply conditional formatting that will highlight positive change in green and negative change in red.

+* Return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".

+### 2014
 ![2014 Solution](Images/2014-solution.png)

+### 2015
 ![2015 Solution](Images/2015-solution.png)

+### 2016
 ![2016 Solution](Images/2016-solution.png)